xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 Upgraded V8 version
 -------------------

-The V8 engine that is used inside ArangoDB to execute JavaScript code has been upgraded from version 4.3.61 to 5.0.71.39.
+The V8 engine that is used inside AvocadoDB to execute JavaScript code has been upgraded from version 4.3.61 to 5.0.71.39.
 The new version makes several more ES6 features available by default, including